Morteza Aghatehrani

-Morteza Aghatehrani (مرتضی آقاتهرانی) is an Iranian Shia cleric and conservative politician.
-He was former secretary-general of the Front of Islamic Revolution Stability, and represented Tehran, Rey, Shemiranat and Eslamshahr in the Parliament of Iran from 2008 to 2016.
+Morteza Aghatehrani (مرتضی آقاتهرانی) is an Iranian Shia cleric and principlist politician.
+He was former secretary-general of the Front of Islamic Revolution Stability, and now representing Tehran, Rey, Shemiranat and Eslamshahr in the Parliament of Iran since 2020.
+He was also a member of Iranian Parliament form 2008 to 2016.

-A protégé of Mohammad Taqi Mesbah Yazdi, he was the "morality teacher" of the cabinet of Mahmoud Ahmadinejad.
+A protégé of Taqi Yazdi, he was the "morality teacher" of the cabinet of Mahmoud Ahmadinejad.

 Aghatehrani he was formerly Imam of 'Islamic Institute of New York', a Shia mosque located in New York City.

 Education

 Aghatehrani went to Canada to pursue his graduate studies at McGill University, before gaining a PhD in Middle East Studies from State University of New York at Binghamton and defending a thesis entitled "Khajah Nasir al-Din Tusi on the Meta-Mysticism of Ibn Sina" in 2000.

 Controversy

 In 2012, it stirred controversy when it was revealed that Aghatehrani holds a Green card, tantamount to permanent residency status in the United States, while he is often regarded "strongly anti-foreign".